Ricsard-Kyokaza-BME/FileServer/README.md

 # FileServer
-Tiny FileServer based on NodeJS with multer
+Tiny FileServer based on NodeJS with multer, Dockerized